wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Note about debugging symbols
 ----------------------------

-Debugging symbols are created separately by default and they are available to download at our :ref:`debug packages list<macos-dbg-symbols-packages>`.
+Debugging symbols are created separately by default, and they are available to download at our :ref:`debug packages list<macos-dbg-symbols-packages>`.
 This means binary files (executables and .dylib shared libraries) have no debugging symbols in them and .dSYM bundle folders are created inside the ``<wazuh_repo>/src/symbols`` directory when building Wazuh from sources.